ARBUCHELI/BOOTSTRAP-BUCHELI-COURSE-BOOTSTRAP-CONTAINERS/README.md

 Knowing how to use documentation is important.
 We can always check what classes to add using Bootstrap’s grid documentation.

 Note: the Bootstrap site uses CSS notation for classes, which entails having a . before a class name like .example-class-name.

+## Take a look at the live example here: